Committees

 (443) 603-1344

-This group of MPS members serving in the APA Assembly serves an important function for the MPS membership.
-The Delegation includes and is co-chaired by MPS’s Assembly Reps.
-It coordinates MPS representation in the APA and is a forum for MPS members with concerns they would like APA to address.
+This group of MPS members serving in the APA Assembly is co-chaired by the MPS Assembly Reps.
+It coordinates representation of MPS membership in the Assembly and is a forum for members with concerns they want the APA to address.

 Community Psychiatry & Diversity Coalition